-Beginning to Learn How to Help an Alcoholic Family Member
+How to Help a Family Member Who Is Abusing Alcohol

 Before starting in how to help an alcoholic family member, you need to understand the journey they face through your help.
-If you help a loved one get into the Houston addiction therapy services they need, your help continues beyond the time they enter the treatment center doors.
+If you help a loved one get into the addiction treatment program they need, your help continues beyond the time they enter the treatment center doors.
 You need to support them as they grow in recovery.
-At the same time, you need to seek your own help for recovering from this journey and preparing for a mutually supportive future together.
+At the same time, you can also participate in family therapy or go to therapy on your own.
+You’ll learn how to support your loved one in recovery and can heal from the effects of addiction on your life.

 - Medical detox